qooxdoo/qooxdoo/docs/core/defining_properties.md

     // only now has the name been changed and the "changeName" event been fired });
 ```

-Note that the `setXxxAsync` method is _only_ available if you have specified
-`async: true` in the property definition
+Note: Prior to version 8, it was necessary to specify `async: true` in the property definition.
+Now however, all properties have `setAsync` methods.

-As well as `setXxxAsync` there is also a matching `getXxxAsync` method and a
-`changeXxxAsync` event which can be fired; event handlers can return promises, and
-asynchronous properties can be bound using `qx.core.Object.bind()`

 ## Validation of incoming values

 Validation of a property can prevent the property from being set if it is not